Saving & Spending Taxes

 Mediteraneo/Adobe woman and her daughter at the doctor

-In terms of taxes, the biggest benefit of a flexible spending account is that your contributions reduce your taxable income.
+The biggest tax benefit of a flexible spending account is that contributions reduce taxable income.

 And when it comes to your children, they can be used to cover your child’s doctor visits as well as any needed prescriptions.